Meet the Staff

 As a harpsichordist and organist, Mr. Alltop has performed with the Boston’s Handel and Haydn Society, Chicago Chamber Musicians, Joffrey Ballet, Minnesota Orchestra, Milwaukee Symphony Orchestra, and the Omaha Symphony.
 He appeared as organ soloist with the Chicago Symphony Orchestra at the Ravinia Festival of 2008 in Saint-Saëns’ Symphony No. 3.
 He made his Chicago Symphony Orchestra subscription concert debut as a harpsichord soloist in 2009 playing Bach with conductor Pinchas Zukerman.

 Eric Budzynski is a frequently sought after organist and accompanist throughout the Chicago area.
 He is the Organist and Music Associate of Alice Millar Chapel at Northwestern University.
 Previously he has served as Organist of Our Lady of Mt.
-Carmel Church (Chicago), Director of Music for The Church of Saint Paul and the Redeemer (Chicago) and Director of Music at The Parish Church of Saint Luke (Evanston, IL).
-He holds the MMus in Church Music and Organ degree with honors from Northwestern University and the BA cum laude in Organ Performance from Duquesne University.
-As a recitalist he has been featured in many venues including the National AGO Convention, the Holy Name Cathedral Music Series, and Fourth Presbyterian Church (Chicago).
+Carmel Church (Chicago) and Director of Music for The Church of Saint Paul and the Redeemer (Chicago) and The Parish Church of Saint Luke (Evanston, IL).
+He holds the MMus in Church Music and Organ degree with honors from Northwestern University and the BM cum laude in Organ Performance from Duquesne University.
+As a recitalist he has been featured in many venues including the National AGO Convention, Holy Name Cathedral Music Series, Music Institute of Chicago, and Fourth Presbyterian Church (Chicago).
 Eric has served as resident/guest organist at St. Paul’s Cathedral (London), Christ Church (Oxford), and The American Cathedral (Paris).
 He is a recipient of the Jean Langlais Award for Excellence in Sacred Music and took first prize in the Violette Cassel Organ Competition and the Pittsburgh AGO Competition.
-Eric is also a continuo player for various musical organizations and can be heard at the harpsichord in Apollo Chorus’ 2006 release of Messiah on Clarion Records.
+Eric has appeared as organist with Elmhurst Symphony, Millar Brass, Music of the Baroque, Northwestern University Symphony Orchestra (featured soloist), and Bach Week Evanston and can be heard at the harpsichord in Apollo Chorus’ Messiah on Clarion Records.
+As a composer, Eric is published by Church Publishing and his compositions have been performed at The National Shrine of the Immaculate Conception, Northwestern University, Fourth Presbyterian Church (Chicago), and St. James Cathedral (Chicago).
+Eric is the 2013 recipient of the Innovation Award from Northwestern University for the “This We Believe” program and took First Place in The Moth, NPR’s nationwide story telling contest.